-The Best Of The Mediterranean: Malta, Spain, Greece, Cyprus…
+Paradise On The Med: Malta, Spain, Greece, Or Cyprus…

-Spain is one of the cultural centers of Europe, a place where the people celebrate life, dance the flamenco, and enjoy wine and tapas.
-This birthplace of such great artists as Picasso and Salvador Dali, rich with history and fantastic old architecture mixed in with the modern new, is not quite as expensive as you may have thought.
+Spain is one of the cultural centers of Europe, a place where people celebrate life, dance flamenco, and enjoy wine and tapas.
+This birthplace of such great artists as Picasso and Salvador Dalí, rich with history and fantastic old architecture mixed in with the modern new, is not quite as expensive as you may have thought.
 In some areas, it’s very affordable.

-Historical sites dot the country, and the rock art found throughout the Mediterranean Basin are some of the world’s best examples of pre-historic artwork.
+Historical sites dot the country, and the rock art found throughout the Mediterranean basin is some of the world’s best examples of pre-historic artwork.

-Modern-day life is relaxed and easy-going and Spain is one of the most child-friendly cultures in the world.
-Whenever possible Spaniards do still make their evening stroll, the paseo, along the alamedas (avenues) and in the plazas common to all Spanish towns and cities.
-Whole families eating out together is still the norm, the youngest may be fast asleep in their stroller, but they are never left at home.
+Modern-day life is relaxed and easy-going, and Spain is one of the most child-friendly cultures in the world.
+Whenever possible, Spaniards still make their evening stroll, the paseo, along the alamedas (avenues) and in the plazas common to all Spanish towns and cities.
+Whole families eating out together is still the norm; the youngest may be fast asleep in their stroller, but they are never left at home.

 Once you’ve arrived, you shouldn’t have any trouble getting involved in the local expat community.
 No matter what corner of the country you choose, you’re sure to find some English-speaking expats to befriend.
 Plus, there are plenty of English-speaking interest groups and clubs.